CodingLawyersClub/todo-instructions/README.md

 />
 ```

-`striped` is some magic that gives us auto striping.
+1. `striped` is some magic that gives us auto striping.
 Don't worry about this too much.
-`headings` is the headings on our table.
+2. `headings` is the headings on our table.
 They need to be in the same order as our cells we defined on `ToDoRow`.
 So, the first one is `Text` and the second is `Created At`.
-`rows` is the star of the show.
-It takes in an array of our `ToDoRow`.
+3. `rows` is the star of the show.
+It takes in an array of our `ToDoRow` component.
 We `map` over each `toDo` in our `toDos` array, and pass it to the `ToDoRow` to draw.
 The `key` is just a unique property that react requires whenever we do a `map`.

 It's ok if this doesn't make complete sense yet, you're going to be seeing `map` a ton and I promise it will become clear.

 The whole `Home/index.js` should look like this: